By David Joel Miller.

 You may need all those parts of you.

 Sometimes you have a part of you that makes you uncomfortable.
 Anxiety may be a friend that keeps you from danger.
-That anxiety could also be a bully who keep you from doing things which might make you happy.
+That anxiety could also be a bully who keeps you from doing things which might make you happy.

 Sadness can be a consequence of feeling connected to and in love with other people.
 Too much sadness and you become depressed, it immobilizes you.
 Not being able to feel sadness results in being numb and you lose your connection with other people.